• Skip to main content

 Therefore, the first step to knowing how many calories you burn in jumping jacks is finding the METs.

-The Metabolic Equivalent of a Task (METs) will tell you how many calories you burn per hour of activity per one kilogram of body weight.
+The Metabolic Equivalent of a Task (METs) will tell you how many calories you burn per hour of activity per kilogram of body weight.

 According to the Compendium of Physical Activities¹, the METs for calisthenics conditioning exercises like pushups, situps, pullups, chin-ups, and jumping jacks with vigorous effort is as high as 8.0.